Post job

 Greeted customers, entered customer s orders, prepared food orders, cleaned booths, conducted phone interviews and background checks.

-• Another commonly found skill for being able to perform service cashier duties is the following: near vision.
-According to a service cashier resume, "cashiers need to see well enough to scan items and process transactions accurately."
-Check out this example of how service cashiers use near vision: "submitted warranty claims to general motors corporate division. "
+Near vision.
+Another essential skill to perform service cashier duties is near vision.
+Service cashiers responsibilities require that "cashiers need to see well enough to scan items and process transactions accurately."
+Service cashiers also use near vision in their role according to a real resume snippet: "submitted warranty claims to general motors corporate division. "

-• See the full list of service cashier skills.
+See the full list of service cashier skills

 Service Cashier Resume